elmorenox/deploying-flask-app-on-ecs-with-terraform-and-jenkins/README.md

 1. ECS cluster
    - An is a grouping of servers, in this case Fargate instances.
 The Fargate instances host the Docker containers with the Flask application
    - **The Fargate instances are places in a private subnet and are not accessible from the internet but can access the internet via the NAT gateway.
-This is a security measure to prevent the Fargate instances from being accessed directly from the internet**
+This is a security practice to prevent the Fargate instances from being accessed directly from the internet**
 2. ECS task definition
    - The task definition is a blueprint for the Docker container that includes the Docker image, port mappings, and resource requirements
 3. ECS service